hexronuspi/einops-sarvam/README.md

 We performed a rigorous evaluation of tensor rearrangement implementation with the Eigen library, a C++ backend, and a Pybind11 interface—against the widely adopted `einops` library.
 Our work tested 15 test cases.

-The custom solution surpasses `einops`, achieving speedups ranging from **1.43x to 4.81x**, with standout performance in:
+The custom solution surpasses `einops` for closed testing on custom tests, achieving speedups ranging from **1.43x to 4.81x**, with standout performance in:
 - **Basic 2D/3D Transpositions**: Up to 4.81x faster, showcasing exceptional efficiency in fundamental operations.
 - **Non-Contiguous Memory Access**: A 2.46x speedup, highlighting adept handling of complex memory layouts.
 - **Complex Number Operations**: A 1.43x advantage, demonstrating robustness across data types.